USS Hornet (CV-12): Retirement: 1970 to present

 Hornet was decommissioned 26 June 1970 and mothballed at the Puget Sound Naval Shipyard and Intermediate Maintenance Facility.
 She was stricken from the Naval Vessel Register on 25 July 1989.
 In 1991, she was designated a National Historic Landmark.
 The carrier was donated to the Aircraft Carrier Hornet Foundation on 26 May 1998.
-On 17 October 1998, she was opened to the public as USS Hornet Museum in Alameda, California.
+On 17 October 1998, she was opened to the public as USS Hornet Museum in Alameda Point, Alameda, California.
 She was designated a California State Historic Landmark in 1999, and is listed on the National Register of Historic places, #91002065.

 Building on her status as an authentically restored aircraft carrier, Hornet has been featured in a number of film and television shows.
 Several TV shows have been recorded on board; and in 1997, she was the subject of an episode of the TV series JAG filmed on location, the season-three opener Ghost Ship.
-In 2004, she was the set for scenes from the movie XXX: State of the Union, which starred Ice Cube, and portions of the 2007 film Rescue Dawn, which starred Christian Bale, were shot on board.
+The thrash metal band Exodus filmed the music video for their song "War Is My Shepherd" on board the Hornets flight deck in 2004.
+Also in 2004, she was the set for scenes from the movie XXX: State of the Union, which starred Ice Cube, and portions of the 2007 film Rescue Dawn, which starred Christian Bale, were shot on board.
 Hornet was both the subject and the setting of the independent film Carrier (2006).
 Hornet also hosted the final task and finish line of the thirtieth season of the reality show The Amazing Race.

 Hornet also hosts CarrierCon, a fan convention for anime, video game, comic and cosplay fans.
 In 2023, CarrierCon collaborated with Azur Lane, a mobile game that features anthropomorphic "shipgirls" including Hornet herself, as well as featuring a separate shipgirl called "Hornet Chan" as the mascot of the event.
 Later that year, Hornet was chosen to host Azur Lanes live event celebrating the 5th anniversary of its English/worldwide release.
 In 2025, the con hosted a variety of VTubers, many from VFleet Project, which provided an in-person virtual concert to attendees.
+It featured in the HBO 2014 series Looking episode "Looking at Your Browser History" where Patrick and Kevin first meet.

 In 2024, a FIRST Robotics Competition offseason event was hosted on the Hornets flight deck.